jfuruness/bgpy_pkg/README.md

 ## History
 * [bgp\_simulator\_pkg](#bgp_simulator_pkg)

+* 0.1.03 Fixed subgraph bug that resulted in incorrect graphs
 * 0.1.02 Removed slots from ASes since it does not increase speed, and now ASes with different slots can be interchanged
 * 0.1.01 Added optional gao rexford kwargs to allow easier subclassing (I undid this)
 * 0.1.0 Major refactor and name change.
 I believe this version will be stable.
 Deps saved.